aklinker1/buildc/README.md

 > Note that this is a personal tool, and I only plan on supporting the tools I use.
 If you want to add support for NPM or Yarn, feel free to open a PR!

+#### Why Not NX/Turborepo

+It's hard to just use the caching feature of NX/Turborepo without completely migrating to the tools, and using them instead of `pnpm`/`bun`, which more developers are familiar with.
+I found that since build-caching was really the only feature I used from those packages, it wasn't worth migrating to.

+Instead, this tools is a simpler version that doesn't add another CLI people have to memorize to use.
+Well, technically it does, but at the same time, it doesn't get in your way, and I bet people wouldn't even realize it was being called most the time.
+Which is the goal.

 ## Config

 Each `package.json` can have a `buildc` field where you can configure options.
 Listed below are the defaults: